HiMeditator/auto-caption/README_en.md

 ### Build the Project

-Please note that the software is not currently adapted for macOS.
-Use Windows or Linux systems for building.
+Please note that the software is currently not compatible with the macOS platform.
+Use Windows or Linux systems for building, with Windows being more recommended as it implements the full set of features.

 ```bash
 # For Windows